Q. How old do I have to be to audition and march?

 Q. What if I can’t afford to march?

-A. We offer multiple fundraisers thru the season and strongly encourage sponsorship from family, fiends and outside sources.
-Have a plan before you come to auditions!
+A. We offer multiple fundraisers thru the season and strongly encourage all to participate .
+Also seeking sponsorship from family, fiends and outside sources such as businesses.
+We are a 501(c)3 non profit organization under the Paradigm Performance Ensemble, Inc and donations are tax deductible.

 Q: How can I get a ride to practice?